chimney regulations and laws in colorado

 Chimney Regulations in Littleton

 Littleton follows the 2021 International Plumbing Code and local building codes to regulate the soundness and installation of chimneys.
-Homeowners are required to perform annual inspections to check for creosote buildup, structural integrity, and overall cleanliness.
+Homeowners are required to conduct annual inspections to assess creosote buildup, structural integrity, and overall cleanliness.
 These inspections ensure compliance with safety standards and minimize fire risks.
-Permits are essential for all chimney-related work, including construction, repairs, cleanings, and strict adherence to the city’s comprehensive safety framework.
+Permits are essential for all chimney-related work, including construction and air.
+They must strictly adhere to the city’ss comprehensive safety framework.

 chimney regulations in littleton